-Figure 13: Manual Integration Mode Manual Multiplet Analysis (M): When the multiplet mode is selected, the user can perform first order multiplet analysis on a manually selected region of the spectrum, see Figure 14.
+Figure 13: Manual Integration Mode Manual Multiplet Analysis (M): When the Multiplet mode is selected, the user can perform first order multiplet analysis on a manually selected region of the spectrum, see Figure 14.

 Figure 14: Manual Multiplet Analysis Mode The region is selected in the same way that an integral region is selected, by holding down the left key and dragging.
-When the multiplet mode is first selected, a threshold appears.
-Peaks above the threshold will be used in multiplet analysis, while peaks below will be ignored.
-If there are peaks that have already been picked in the region then these will be used in the multiplet analysis.
-If no peaks have been picked then JASON will perform an automatic peak picking before the multiplet analysis.
+When the Multiplet mode is first selected, a threshold line appears.
+Peaks above the threshold will be used in multiplet analysis, while peaks below it will be ignored.
+If there are peaks that have already been picked in the region, then these will be used in the multiplet analysis.
+If no peaks have been picked, then JASON will perform an automatic peak picking before the multiplet analysis.
 Information about the multiplet is reported on the multiplet bar, above the peaks.
-Additionally, the integral of the region is also reported and the integral bar and integral curve as shown.
+Additionally, the integral of the region is also reported, and the integral bar and integral curve are shown.
 When the multiplet bar is highlighted, peaks belonging to the multiplet are marked with a blue triangle label.
 If the multiplet is resolved, the J-coupling tree diagram is also presented.
-As with the integral mode, double clicking on the multiplet bar brings up the multiplet properties dialog box.
-Item Selection (S): The selection mode is a general purpose mode and is used to select individual items on a canvas object.
+As with the Integral mode, double clicking on the multiplet bar brings up the 'Multiplet Properties' dialog box.
+Item Selection (S): The Selection mode is a general purpose mode and is used to select individual items on a Canvas object.
 This might be anything from a single peak label to an entire multiplet.
 This tool can also be used to select annotations.
-Assignment Tool (A): The assignment tool is used in conjunction with a molecular structure to select a multiplet or peak on a spectrum and assign it to an atom in the structure.
-This is done by left clicking on the label of a peak or multiplet and dragging it to the atom on a molecular structure (see Section 8).
+Assignment Tool (A): The Assignment tool is used in conjunction with a molecular structure to select a multiplet or peak on a spectrum and assign it to an atom in the structure.
+This is done by left clicking on the label of a peak or multiplet and dragging it to the atom on the molecular structure (see Section 8).
 The atom will then be assigned the central chemical shift of the multiplet or the position of an individual peak.
 3.2 Context Sensitive Panels

-Click here for an Introduction to the panels.
+Click here for an Introduction to the Panels.

+There are six principal panels for an NMR spectrum.
+The File Browser was described in an earlier section; the other panels are described below.
 When data is loaded into JASON, the user will notice that some additional panels become visible.
 The particular panels that become available are dependent on the current active object.
-The visibility of each panel can be toggled on and off using the context tools toggle menu described in an earlier section.
+The visibility of each panel can be toggled on and off using the Context Tools toggle menu described in an earlier section.
 The panels available for an NMR spectrum are shown in Figure 15.
 It is important to note that the arrangement of the panels is flexible and they can be rearranged according to the user's preference simply by dragging a panel by its name bar to a preferred location.
 The panels can be stacked on top of each other as in Figure 15, or stacked vertically as in Figure 16.